Chapter 4: Construction Details, Section 29: Treated Permeable Bases

 - Verify that filter fabric meets specifications.

 - Review planned locations of cross-drain interceptors and Sheet P53 of the Standard Plans.
-Ensure the interceptors are properly located to prevent water collecting under the pavement.
+Verify that the interceptors are properly located to prevent water collecting under the pavement.
 Refer to Section 4-68, “Subsurface Drains,” of this manual for information about underdrains.

-- Ensure spreading and compacting equipment complies with the specifications.
+- Verify that spreading and compacting equipment complies with the specifications.

 During the course of work, follow these inspection steps: